 So, z1 is the self-attention vector for the first word of the input sequence “Action gets results”.
 We can get the vectors for the rest of the words in the input sequence in the same fashion:

-Self-attention is computed not once but multiple times in the Transformer’s architecture, in parallel and independently.
-It is therefore referred to as Multi-head Attention.
-The outputs are concatenated and linearly transformed as shown in the figure below:
+In the Transformer’s architecture, self-attention is computed multiple times, in parallel and independently.
+This process is referred to as Multi-head Attention.
+The outputs concatenate and linearly transform, as depicted in the figure below:

 multi-head attention